Kingsford-Group/sad/README.md

 ./install-dependencies.sh
 ```

+## Binary release
+The pre-compiled binary of SAD (with Clp) can be downloaded from the [github release](https://github.com/Kingsford-Group/sad/releases).

 ## Compiling SAD
+To compile SAD from source, please download the packaged tarball from the [github release](https://github.com/Kingsford-Group/sad/releases) instead of `Source code` or using `git clone`.
 If you install the dependencies using `install-dependencies.sh` script, you will be indicated the command to configure.
 Using the following steps to compile and install SAD globally in your system:
 ```
 autoreconf -i
 ./configure <with options indicated after running install-dependencies.sh>